Haichuan23/Crypto-Research-Sample-Code/README.md

 plotting stylized facts, and running regressions.
 I have collected the code that I wrote and established this code library so I can directly use my code for similar tasks in the future.

+The code and the research shared below are not financial advices.

 I have worked on three different projects under the guidance of Professor Anthony Zhang:
 1) Stablecoin Project: